Search for a rare disease

 Prenatal diagnosis is possible.
 However, in practice, very few prenatal diagnoses are requested in this disease (mostly in families where several patients have been severely affected with CCMs in the basal ganglia or spinal cord or pons).

 Regular check-ups, generally with an MRI once a year, are recommended after the discovery of a CCM, as additional asymptomatic lesions may appear with time.
+These MRI check-ups can be spaced to once every 5 years in the absence of intercurrent symptoms.
 Treatment of seizures and headaches is symptomatic.
-Lesions causing severe disabling seizures and/or focal neurologic deficits call for surgical removal of lesions whenever possible.
-Aspirin, heparin and warfarin may increase the risk of hemorrhage.
+Lesions causing severe disabling seizures and/or focal neurologic deficits and/or cerebral hemorrhages call for surgical removal of lesions whenever possible.
+Acetylsalicylic acid, heparin and warfarin may increase the risk of hemorrhage.

-FCCM is an evolutive condition with a strong correlation between the patient's age and the number of CCM lesions.
+FCCM is an evolving condition with a strong correlation between the patient's age and the number of CCM lesions.
 The hemorrhagic event rate is estimated at 2-5% per lesion per year.
-Functional outcome is mostly conditioned by the location of CCM lesions, brainstem and basal ganglia lesions having a worse prognosis.
+Functional outcome is mostly conditioned by the location of CCM lesions, with brainstem and basal ganglia lesions having a worse prognosis.
 Available data suggest that in most patients the long-term prognosis is quite favorable with a preserved autonomy in 80% of cases.

 A summary on this disease is available in Deutsch (2019) Español (2019) Français (2019) Italiano (2019) Nederlands (2019) Hebrew (2020, pdf)